 Ability to pay: Median income.
-Figure 10a shows that the net price of college as a percentage of median family income recently decreased for public two-year enrollment and remained stable for four-year enrollment.
+Figure 10a shows that the net price of college as a percentage of median family income recently increased for public two- and four-year enrollment, though affordability of four-year enrollment exceeds the regional and national benchmarks.